deepset-ai/haystack-tutorials/markdowns/21_Customizing_PromptNode.md

 - **Level**: Intermediate
 - **Time to complete**: 20 minutes
 - **Nodes Used**: `PromptNode`, `PromptTemplate`
-- **Goal**: After completing this tutorial, you will have learned about how to use PromptNode and PromptTemplate for your custom NLP tasks.
+- **Goal**: After completing this tutorial, you will have learned the basics of using PromptNode and PromptTemplates and you'll have added titles to articles from The Guardian and categorized them.

 ## Overview

-Learn how to summarize, categorize your documents and find a suitable title for them with large language models using PromptNode and PromptTemplate.
-In this tutorial, we'll use news from [The Guardian](https://www.theguardian.com/international) as documents but you can use any text you want.
+Use large language models (LLMs) through PromptNode and PromptTemplate to summarize and categorize your documents, and find a suitable title for them.
+In this tutorial, we'll use news from [The Guardian](https://www.theguardian.com/international) as documents, but you can replace them with any text you want.

-This tutorial will introduce you to the basics of LLMs and PromptNode, showcase the pre-defined "summarization" template and explain how to use PromptTemplate to find titles for documents and categorize them with custom prompts.
+This tutorial introduces you to the basics of LLMs and PromptNode, showcases the pre-defined "summarization" template, and explains how to use PromptTemplate to generate titles for documents and categorize them with custom prompts.

 ## Preparing the Colab Environment